macros4outlook/quotefixmacro/docs/advanced-features.md

 Instead of confuring a template in the signature setting, one can set `DEFAULT_USE_QUOTING_TEMPLATE` to `True`.
 Then, QuoteFixMacro reads the signature from `DEFAULT_QUOTING_TEMPLATE_EN` for English emails and from `DEFAULT_QUOTING_TEMPLATE` for all other languages.

+## Random Signature Generation

+In case you want to try out the current "random signature generation", import `RandomSignature.bas`.

 <!-- markdownlint-disable-file MD033 -->